svisser/ipuz/README.md

 Documentation
 =============

-Documentation can be found at http://ipuz.readthedocs.org/en/latest/ or by installing Sphinx and running `make html` in the docs directory.
+Documentation can be found at http://ipuz.readthedocs.org/en/latest/ .